-During the fourth quarter of 2023, no director or officer adopted or terminated a "Rule 10b5-1 trading arrangement" or a "Non-Rule 10b5-1 trading arrangement" (as defined in Item 408 of Regulation S-K).
+During the fourth quarter of 2023, no director or officer adopted or terminated a "Rule 10b5-1 trading arrangement" (as defined in Item 408 of Regulation S-K).

 ITEM 9C.
 DISCLOSURE REGARDING FOREIGN JURISDICTIONS THAT PREVENT INSPECTIONS

 PART III

 In accordance with General Instruction G (3) of Form 10-K, certain information required by this Part III is incorporated by reference to the definitive proxy statement relating to our 2024 annual meeting of stockholders (the "2024 Proxy Statement"), as set forth below.
 The 2024 Proxy Statement will be filed with the Securities and Exchange Commission within 120 days after the end of our fiscal year.